 I have my sons kindergarten to thank for this little trick.

-The second-year we get a letter home to say he needs a new bento bag.
-At first, I was annoyed because who has time to be making new bento bags when the one he has worked – YKWIM!
+The second year we get a letter home to say he needs a new bento bag.
+At first, I was annoyed because who has time to be making new bento bags when the one he has worked – IYKWIM!

 But then I realised why they needed it and I was in awe at the genius idea.
-In Japan, most kids shoes are easy to put on/take off, they are either slip on or velcro.
-I assume it’s because we are in earthquake country and we don’t wear shoes inside so it has to be easy to put shoes on.
+In Japan, most kids shoes are easy to put on/take off, they are either slip-on or velcro.
+I assume it’s because we are in an earthquake country and we don’t wear shoes inside so it has to be easy to put shoes on.

 So, this means that kids don’t get to learn how to fasten their laces like I did, on my shoes as a kid!
 To navigate this the bento bag has a tie string and each day the kids get to practice fastening it.
 I think the sensei must have checked that they had tied it because it always came home tied.

 - It solved the problem of teaching a skill in a different way.

 - It was set up for success as the kids got to practice at least 5 times a week.
 Every day they had their bento and at least once a day.